dgloves/DSS-Gymnasium/README.md

-# DSS_Gymnasium
+# DSS-Gymnasium
-Welcome to DSS_Gymnasium, a project hub guide designed for assisting users in developing Deep Reinforcement Learning (DRL) environments for electric power distribution systems research using Python, OpenDSS (DSS), Gymnasium (Gym), and Stable-Baselines3 (SB3).
+Welcome to DSS-Gymnasium, a project hub guide designed for assisting users in developing Deep Reinforcement Learning (DRL) environments for electric power distribution systems research using Python, OpenDSS (DSS), Gymnasium (Gym), and Stable-Baselines3 (SB3).

 ## Motivation
 This repository is built to provide an instructional framework for building customized Gymnasium learning environments in OpenDSS for traditional optimization and control problems which may be converted